 Public Recognition Ideas

-Since the team is all gathered for meetings already, this can be the perfect time to give public recognition within a group setting.
+Since the team is all gathered for meetings already, this can be the perfect time to give public recognize group.
 Just keep in mind the type of meeting, the recognition being given, and the person receiving the recognition.
 Depending on the recipient’s comfort level, it may be best to move quickly through this portion or it may be appropriate to take a moment to really celebrate.

 Don’t forget to celebrate personal wins here too.
 Maybe they just bought a house or are taking a class.
-Following up with your employees about their achievements outside of work is a small way to support them as a person, not just an employee.
+Following up with your employees about their achievements outside of work is a small way to so that you support them as a person, not just an employee.

 Offer a Team Lunch

-This can be a great option to recognise multiple people or groups at once.
-It also is perfect for publicly recognising people who may not love the spotlight.
+This can be a great option to recognize multiple people or groups at once.
+It also is perfect for publicly recognizing people who may not love the spotlight.
 Since it’s a group activity, the attention is distributed amongst the team.

 Use a Social Recognition Platform

-Some social recognition platforms, like Terryberry’s, offers an online solution for peer-to-peer and manager-led recognition.
+Some social recognition platforms, like Terryberry’s, offer an online solution for peer-to-peer and manager-led recognition.
 Our 360 Plus employee recognition platform looks and feels like a social media site.

 Private Recognition Ideas